Entropy

 Well I've tried that and not convinced it works.
 Take the other day as an example, as I braved the local town to do a spot of research on local history, where within the space of half an hour I came across multiple transsexuals, all of whom had disturbingly chiselled jawlines, and overheard a conversation about a teenage pregnancy that was the result of a six-way spitroasting after a night out in a Wetherspoons!
 Now I'm not a prude or closeminded by any means, but it all just made me realise why I rarely venture out anymore.
 I don't understand what on earth is happening anymore.

-I had back in 2006, before I knew much
+Photo taken on an awful bridge camera I had back in 2006, before I knew much about photography at all. |

 The only place I have left to go that doesn't fill me with anxiety and dread is the countryside, but even then that's not a given, and I often end up effing and blinding at the housing developments around my area which are slowly but surely devouring the green belt and expanding London like a great tumour upon this green and pleasant land.
 The Essex marshes however are different, they're permanent.
 Unchanging.
 Dependable, and most importantly, worthless to housing developers.
 If you know what the tides are up to then nothing will surprise you, and over the past few years as I've gotten into wildlife videography I've grown to love this more or less untainted oasis of life on the outer reaches of an otherwise depressingly modern and built-up area.